ABOUT THE SMSC ORGANICS RECYCLING FACILITY

-Through the ORF, we also help our neighbors.
-We accept yard waste from several local municipalities, including the cities of Prior Lake, Savage, and Shakopee.
-Other hauling companies and local municipalities bring their organic materials to the ORF, saving money, drive time, and the environment.
+Through the SMSC Organics Recycling Facility, the SMSC also helps its neighbors.
+The facility accepts yard waste from several local municipalities, including Prior Lake, Savage, and Shakopee.
+Other hauling companies and cities bring organic materials to the SMSC Organics Recycling Facility, saving money, drive time, and the environment.

 The SMSC’s enterprises create a complete, sustainable cycle for waste.
 The SMSC Organics Recycling Facility recycles and repurposes organic waste from the SMSC’s many internal departments and enterprises, including Mystic Lake Casino Hotel, Little Six Casino, and the natural food market Mazopiya.
 The end product naturally fertilizes the SMSC’s lands and organic farm, Wozupi Tribal Gardens.
 Any leftover produce then makes its way back to the facility for processing.